-Eligibility: The Moore Student Fellowship opportunity is available to current Swarthmore College students only.
+Eligibility: The Moore Student Fellowship opportunity is available to Swarthmore College students enrolled for the 2023-2024 school year.
 All others (including Swarthmore College faculty and staff, as well as outside applicants) are encouraged to apply for the Moore Research Fellowship through a separate application process (click here).

-Housing: Housing arrangements are not provided as part of this fellowship.
+"Residency" Fellowships: Recipients are encouraged to consider completing a "residency" fellowship: a dedicated weeks spent in-person in the Special Collections Reading Room.
+The Special Collections Reading Room is open 9:00a-4:00p, Monday through Friday.
+Housing arrangements are not provided as part of this fellowship.
 You are expected to secure your own on- or off-campus housing as needed.
-If you are living in college housing, note that you can stay over spring or fall break without making any special arrangements, but to stay extra time during the summer or winter break you must contact Isaiah J. Thomas, Director of Residential Communities, at email@example.com.
+If you are living in college housing, note that you can stay over spring or fall break without making any special arrangements.
+To stay extra time during the summer or winter break you must contact the Office of Student Engagement firstname.lastname@example.org.

 Questions?
 Email Celia at firstname.lastname@example.org